 Your basic outline to becoming a general contractor in Nevada will look similar to the following:

 - Bonds will be another added cost.
-The amount will largely depend on the monetary limit you choose.
+The exact cost of a surety bond will largely depend on the monetary limit you choose, but bond coverage ranges from $1,000 to $500,000.
+Be sure to shop around when choosing a bonding company;

 Licensing and Registration Fees